capsulescodes/flint/README.md

 ## Configuration

 Flint uses the `flint.config.json` file for configuration.
-You can specify your local and team formatting rules here.
+Specify your local and team formatting rules here.

 <br>

-Here is a basic config file formatting Javascript and Typescript files with ESLint with `remote.config.js` file remotely and `local.config.js` locally.
+Here is a basic config file formatting Javascript and Typescript files with ESLint with `eslint.remote.config.js` file remotely and `eslint.local.config.js` locally.

 <br>